JiahuaDong/DHM/README.md

  to explore both global long-range dependencies and local contexts for efficient HSI reconstruction.
-After learning informative parameters to estimate degradation patterns of the CASSI system, we use them to scale the linear projection and offer noise level for the denoiser (i.e., our proposed DHM).
+After learning informative parameters to estimate degradation patterns of the CASSI system, we use them to scale the linear projection and offer noise level for the denoiser (*i.e.*, our proposed DHM).
 Specifically, our DHM consists of multiple dual hyperspectral S4 blocks (DHSBs) to restore original HSIs.
  Particularly, each DHSB contains a global hyperspectral S4 block (GHSB) to model long-range dependencies across the entire high-resolution HSIs using global